techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=110
 (4942)
 Select correct statements about remote interface. (choose 1)

-a.
-A remote interface is an interface that describes the remotely accessible methods of a remote object.
+A. A remote interface is an interface that describes the remotely accessible methods of a remote object.

-b.
-All remote interfaces must extend java.rmi.Remote.
+B. All remote interfaces must extend java.rmi.Remote.

-c.
-All methods in a remote interface must throw java.rmi.RemoteException
+C. All methods in a remote interface must throw java.rmi.RemoteException

-d.
-The type of a remote reference is a remote interface e.
+D. The type of a remote reference is a remote interface e.
 All the others choices
 f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: